laurakond/artly-api/README.md

   ![profiles detailed api view](documentation/images/features/profile-detail-view.jpg)

 - Upon accessing the individual profile instance, the user is shown the profile edit form that the user can choose to edit/populate.
-All of the fields are optional.
+All the fields are optional.

   ![profile edit form view](documentation/images/features/profile-edit-form.jpg)